emilbayes/secure-sample/README.md

 ### `secureSample(sampleSize, populationSize)`

-Will return an array with `sampleSize` number of samples from the uniform distribution `[0, populationSize)` (`populationSize` exclusive).
+Will return an array with `sampleSize` number of unique samples from the uniform distribution `[0, populationSize)` (`populationSize` exclusive).
 The samples will be sequential, so you may want to shuffle them.
 See [Related](#related) for relevant module.